 So, although the DNS is a vital component of our online lives, it is vulnerable to disruptive forces.
 In the past, such weaknesses could be written off as a price worth paying for the convenience and speed that the DNS offers.
 As TinyDNS.org puts it, without it ‘the internet would not exist.’
 However, the emergence of blockchain is calling such assumptions into question.

-As well as holding a site’s address in a more memorable form, a domain on a blockchain can also process payments in cryptocurrency.
+An immediate use-case for blockchain domains is using it to send and receive payments (crypto for now) from anyone.
 If a website owner needs to be paid for goods or services, then they can simply give the customer their blockchain domain (for example payment.crypto) instead of copying and pasting a clunky wallet address.

 The domain can take receipt of a crypto payment and the transaction is preserved immutably on the blockchain.
-At the moment blockchain domains need plugins to work inside most browsers, but platforms like Opera, Metamask and Status have been developed to support them.
+At the moment blockchain domains need plugins to work inside most browsers, but web3.0 platforms like Opera, Metamask and Brave have been developed to support them.

 Decentralised Domain Names.
 Image via Hackernoon